G2P-env/G2P/README.md

 ![](https://img.shields.io/badge/platform-Win%20%7C%20Linux%20%7C%20MacOS-lightgrey?style=plastic)<br/>

 ## Overview
 __G2P__ (**G**enotype **to** **P**henotype) is an integrative environment in form of Singularity container, which not only contains a library of 16 state-of-the-art GS models and 13 evaluation metrics for models evaluation and selection but also provides several stand-alone software and easy-to-use functions for data preprocessing, population analysis, integration of prediction results from multiple models, and refinement of training datasets.
 G2P provides a comprehensive environment for genomic selection to facilitate the comparison and selection of appropriate model.
-G2P package and related dependencies has been already integrated into the G2P continer, allowing easy installation and upgrade, and the G2P package is accessible as an stand-alone R package.
+G2P package and related dependencies has been already integrated into the G2P container, allowing easy installation and upgrade, and the G2P package is accessible as an stand-alone R package.

 <div align="center">
 <img src="https://g2p-env.github.io/img/overall.png" width="900"/>